xmartlabs/python-template/README.md

 ![Screenshot](.docs/images/format.png)
 ## Tests
-We use FastAPI's `TestClient` and `pytest` for testing. `./exec.sh test` shortcut can be used in order to run all tests.
+We use FastAPI's `TestClient` and `pytest` for testing. `./exec.sh test` shortcut can be used to run all tests.

 ## Shell
 There is a shortcut under the `/scripts` directory that opens a python interactive shell inside the docker container.
 It's `./exec.sh shell` and has some useful pre-imported stuff: